michaelerb/da-workshop/faqs.md

 A basic understanding of python is recommended.
 The workshop will involve running, modifying, and writing python code in interactive online notebooks hosted on Google Colaboratory.
 If you are a capable programmer and know a different programming language (e.g., R) and want to learn a bit of python, that will probably be fine.
 Users with no programming language will find the workshop difficult.

+### Is there any fee for the workshop?

+No, the workshop will be completely, absolutely, genuinely free!

 ### Great, how do I apply for the workshop?

 Details about how to apply will be posted on this website soon.

+## What if I don't get accepted?

+Depending on enrollment, we may not accept everyone.
+We will base acceptance on a variety of factors, so don't take it personally.
+That just means you have more time to work on other things! :)